COLLEGIATE ADVOCACY RESEARCH & DEBATE

-“Pacific Northwest Debate” is an intercollegiate debate format rooted in evidence and advocacy, yet accessible, realistic, and enriching for a diversity of college students.
+Collegiate Advocacy, Research, and Debate is both an organization for intercollegiate debate programs and a format of competitive debate rooted in evidence and advocacy, yet accessible, realistic, and enriching for a diversity of college students.
 The format is particularly geared for college students with limited prior debate experience.
-PNW Debate has four major educational goals.
+CARD has four major educational goals.

 Immerse students in scholarly literature related to pressing social and political controversies.

 Develop skill with building, testing, and critiquing arguments for a diversity of educated audiences.

 Develop critical and strategic thinking skills, including working cooperatively with others.